Frequently Asked Questions

 How do you receive funding?

-Opportunity Enterprises is a waiver services provider for people who have received the Medicaid Rehabilitation Waiver or have received a referral through Indiana Vocational Rehabilitation.
+Opportunity Enterprises is a waiver services provider for people who have received the Home and Community Based Services Waiver (HCBS) or have received a referral through Indiana Vocational Rehabilitation.
 We are reimbursed by the state for the staffing required to serve our clients in Respite, Residential Services, Day Programs, JobSource, and Community Integration.
-Opportunity Enterprises receives a number of federal, state, local, and foundation grants/contracts for service that support our Transportation, JobSource, Nursing, Curriculum, Facilities, and general operating expenses.
+Opportunity Enterprises receives a number of federal, state, local, and foundation grants/contracts for services that support our Transportation, JobSource, Nursing, Curriculum, Facilities, and general operating expenses.
 Additional corporate sponsors provide crucial underwriting for events helping us to maximize the return on investment.
 And finally, individual donors like you.
 Your monetary, stock, endowment, legacy, and QCD disbursement gifts help us make up the gap of $23/day/person in order to provide the quality of service our clients deserve.
-Make a contribution today!

 I have a loved one with a disability.
 How do I get them in your programs?
 What other resources are available for families?

 Each of our programs has different availability and eligibility requirements.
-Contact Intake Specialist, Jodi Barnard at 219-464-9621 ext 296 or email@example.com for information on program availability.
+Contact Intake Specialist, Payton Summers at 219-464-9621 ext 261 or email@example.com for information on program availability.
 Additional disability resources can be found here.
 In addition, watch for our Disability Resource Series workshops and lectures that feature topics important to families of someone with a disability.

 How do I sign up for Night to Shine?